lundqvistr/manual_medfak_research_data/manual.md

 ### For whom is this document written?
 ### How to use the document
 ### Tidy data
+- Each column corresponds to one variable in the dataset
+- Each row corresponds to one observation
+- All variables in the dataset have the same unit of observation
 ### FAIR data
 ### Data management plans
 ## Principles for data file organization